EEEManchester/MallARD_Pixhwak/README.md

 ./QGroundControl.AppImage
 ```
 * Frame selection (For more details about thruster allocation, please checkthis link [README_math.md](https://github.com/EEEManchester/MallARD_Pixhwak/blob/main/README_math.md)
 ArduSub frame can be configured by setting [FRAME_CONFIG](https://www.ardusub.com/developers/full-parameter-list.html#frameconfig-frame-configuration).
 In addition to the built-in options, we offer two additional configurations.
-The Custom frame has also been modified to reflect the thruster allocation of MALLARD.
+The Custom frame has also been modified to reflect the thruster allocation of MALLARD 001.
 For test, choose 8.
 Click Q![Screenshot from 2021-07-20 17-06-53](https://user-images.githubusercontent.com/77399327/126358068-e0ca4cc3-65eb-4550-873f-3a1ce5251b17.png) icon --> Vehicle Setup --> Parameters.
 Using the search bar: FRAME_CONFIG.
 Set it to 8.
 You may see its parameter editing panel:
 ![Screenshot from 2021-07-21 20-35-48](https://user-images.githubusercontent.com/77399327/126549189-31f30050-e76f-4249-88ec-97d6426c9de2.png)